 And don’t forget the enjoyment of eating a new dish.
 Or the disgust on not liking it at all.
 Either way, you get an emotional rush that increases the serotonin in your system.
 As we said earlier, when your serotonin is well-balanced, your brain is healthy.

-Used for over 2,000 years, yoga has all the same benefits of
+Used for over 2,000 years, yoga has all the same benefits of exercise, but is often much gentler on the body.
+When combined with meditation, as yoga originally was, it works wonders.

 Meditation (or prayer) has been recently shown to be beneficial for many physical ailments.
 It is able to decrease stress, blood pressure, pain, inflammation, and increase healing.